BayshoreNetworks/gargoyle/README.md

 	- DO NOT manually manipulate any of the data in the iptables chain "GARGOYLE_Input_Chain".
 This data is synchronized with data in the DB and it is important for that synchronization is be respected.

 	- To start/stop the Gargoyle_pscand daemons use the init script.
+If Gargoyle fails to start, try running: systemctl daemon-reload ; service gargoyle_pscand stop ; service gargoyle_pscand start

 	- When one stops the daemons properly (init script [under the hood sends SIGINT]) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.